Content

 This product is best for backpackers who want a well-balanced, heirloom-quality axe that’s going to last them for several years.
 Overstrike protectors will also come in handy, for shock absorption.
 They’ll reduce the impact on your axe’s handle and can help prevent it from breaking.
 The second reason why you need an axe cover is that it helps protect the axe from wear and tear.
 As you can see, an axe sheath will benefit both you and your axe.

 This product is best for people who want a durable backpacking axe with a head that won’t get detached.
 These are just some of the benefits of having a backpacking axe.
-To help you determine what kind of axe you should carry on your trip, we’ve reviewed some of the best backpacking axes in the market.
+To help you determine what kind of axe you should carry on your trip, we’ve analyzed some of the best backpacking axes in the market.
 Our selection consists of axes that you can rely on regardless of your chosen destination.

 Sog Camp Axe

 Every type of axe has a different-sized head, which makes up for the bulk of an axe’s weight.
-At over 2lbs in weight and 16” long, however, this isn’t the most portable axe in our review.
+At over 2lbs in weight and 16” long, however, this isn’t the most portable axe in our analysis.
 It also falls a little short of other one-piece or heavyweight competitors the Gerber Pack Hatchet, Estwing Sportsman and Husqvarna hatchet in terms of practicality.
 First of all, it arrives fairly blunt and will require some sharpening before cutting through even small branches efficiently.
 The blade and bit are also fairly shallow, meaning that, despite its size, the SOG struggles to make its way through larger chunks of wood.

 They are a great fit because they can help build shelter, fell trees, chop big branches, and other tasks that would be challenging to handle with camping axes.
 Weighing in at a fairly hefty 1.75lbs and boasting a 16” American Hickory shaft, the Almike packs a lot of power with good leverage and balance.
 The dense axe head is hand-forged and made from Swedish steel making it super durable whilst maintaining its sharpness, even after multiple sharpenings.
 If you’re after an exceptionally high quality axe that will last you a lifetime of superb performance then look no further than the Hoffman Camp Axe.
 Hand forged in the USA by Liam Hoffman himself, the axe heads are heat treated and hung directly onto hand carved, kiln dried, ash or hickory handles.
 Complete with a vegetable tanned leather sheath and a hardened poll that truly stands up to the demands of proper hammering, this is no everyday axe.